William Cleaver Woods: Education

-Medical practice and X-ray pioneer
+Medical practice and X-ray pioneering

 In 1888, Woods opened the Burnley Private Hospital at Albury, New South Wales and in 1903 established a medical office on Swift Street.
 In 1896, Woods became the first physician in Australia and among the first in the world to utilize x-rays to treat cancer of the larynx.

 In 1901, Woods listed for sale a complete x-ray set with a guarantee to be in perfect order.
 The x-ray set included 3 tubes, a 5-inch coil from W. Watson and Son, a 12 cell bichromate battery and tube holder.

 In 1901, Woods reported on Rontgen Rays for Cancer in the Medical Notes of the Australasian Medical Gazette.
 Woods referred to a cablegram that mentioned Professor Lahmann of the Medical College in Chicago, Illinois had successfully treated cancer with the Rontgen Rays.
 Woods remarked that his experience with this method of cancer treatment: "is far from encouraging.
 Three years ago he undertook a series of experiments with the rays on several cancer patients, but after an exhaustive trial he was compelled to admit that no apparent check was made in the progress of the cancerous growth".